isomerpages/nlb-biblioasia/_apr-2011/Women’s Perspectives on Malaya: Emily Innes on the Malay States.md

 Emily herself acknowledges the value and yet contrasting realities both authors portray in their writings:

-&emsp;To those who have read Miss Bird’s most<br>&emsp; interesting book, the ‘Golden Chersonese’ <br>&emsp— a book that was specially delightful to Mr<br>&emsp; Innes and myself, since we felt as if we had<br>&emsp; known personally every creature, every thing,<br>&emsp; and almost every mosquito she mentioned<br>&emsp; — it may seem curious that, notwithstanding<br>&emsp; the brilliancy and attractiveness of her<br>&emsp; descriptions, and the dullness and gloom of<br>&emsp; mine, I can honestly say that her account is<br>&emsp; perfectly and literally true.
+To those who have read Miss Bird’s most<br>interesting book, the ‘Golden Chersonese’ <br>— a book that was specially delightful to Mr<br>Innes and myself, since we felt as if we had<br> known personally every creature, every thing,<br>and almost every mosquito she mentioned<br>— it may seem curious that, notwithstanding<br>the brilliancy and attractiveness of her<br>descriptions, and the dullness and gloom of<br>mine, I can honestly say that her account is<br>perfectly and literally true.
 So is mine.
-The<br>&emsp; explanation is that she and I saw the Malayan<br>&emsp; country under totally different circumstances.<br>&emsp;(Innes, 1885, Vol. 2, p.
+The<br>explanation is that she and I saw the Malayan<br>country under totally different circumstances.<br>(Innes, 1885], Vol. 2, p.
 242)

+Indeed where Isabella visited the Malay States under the protection and support of government officials, “Emily Innes was … forced to endure — although with great bravado — the drudgery of swampy, lugubrious isolation, rickety atap-houses, a cretinous native society, deceitful servants and scarce food supply — not to mention a traumatic, near-fatal experience involving revolting Chinese coolies” (Wong, 1999).

+#### **Surviving the Chersonese**

+Volume 1 describes the Inneses at Langat,8 their first lodgings and experiences in the Protected Malay States while Volume 2 is of their stay at Durian Sabatang.
+Neither posting was comfortable, with the latter worse than the former.
+So depressing were their circumstances that, having just arrived at their “Malay wigwam” in Langat and taken a short walk to survey their surroundings in what little civilisation there was, they “agreed aloud that if \[they\] had to remain six months in this fearful place \[they\] must either leave the service or commit suicide” (Innes, p.
+19).
+However, the Inneses survived not just six months but six years in the Malay States.

+Though some have said Emily’s writings reflect “the mark of acute paranoia” (Heussler, 1981, p.
+67), one must consider her dire circumstances.
+There was no ladies’ club or any other foreign women to commiserate with — only the intrusive locals and the overbearing sounds and sights of village life.
+Without children and at times, even a husband at home to occupy her, boredom was her constant companion.

+Though her life was painfully boring, she wrote of her experiences and encounters with the wry sense of humour peculiar to the British:

+Some of the day was got rid of by bathing two or<br>three times, and the consequent dressing<br>and undressing … some more time was disposed<br>of in eating and drinking — or rather in sitting<br> at the table and looking at food — for the<br> debilitating effects of the climate and want of<br>exercise did not leave us much appetite.
+There<br>were still many hours during which we either<br>had nothing to do, or could do nothing, from<br> heat, ennui, and mosquitoes.
+(Innes, 1885, pp.<br> 35—36)

+For the well-read Emily, the only recourse to fighting the boredom was turning to books but unfortunately, her attempts at obtaining reading materials were unsuccessful:

+We tried to get books from the Circulating Library<br> in Singapore, but failed because there were only<br> two Europeans in the districts and there was no<br> regular communication at all between Langat<br> and the outside world <br>.… Having failed in this direction,<br> we sent home for books and<br> newspapers.
+We ordered six<br> of the latter, besides several<br> magazines, to be constantly<br> sent to us, but from various<br> causes we did not reap the full <br>benefit of this arrangement.<br> Our papers, especially the<br> illustrated ones, were more<br> often than not stolen, or delayed for months … (pp.<br> 34—35)